nazonohito51/dependency-analyzer/README.md

 * array dim access
 * call function

-This library analyze those syntaxes by using [PHPStan](https://github.com/phpstan/phpstan), and crate dependency map.
+This library analyze those syntaxes by using [PHPStan](https://github.com/phpstan/phpstan), and create dependency graph.
 If you want to know detail, [see example](https://github.com/nazonohito51/dependency-analyzer/blob/master/tests/fixtures/all_theme/AllTheme.php).

 ## Advanced Usages